Jaop222/Facial-Keypoints-Detection/README.md

 # Data Augmentation
 We use horizontal reflections for data augmentation, as well as perturbations by a random affine function.
 The random affine function has normally distributed coefficients centered at the identity.
 Each perturbation can be seen as a combination of rotation, traslation, zooming and sheering.

 A grid search was used to optimize the number of perturbation images added as well as the variance of the perturbations.
+Here we see the advantage of grouping various 2D transformations in affine transformations, as the data augmentation depends on just these two hyperparameters: variance and number of images added.

 # Model
 We use a convolutional neural network to solve the problem.
 It consists of 3 convolutional layers with ReLu activation functions and 2x2 maxpooling, followed by 2 locally connected layers, an average global pooling and a dense layer.
 The model has 1.5 million parameters.